ADVANTICS/documentation/products/adm-cs-spcc/docs/integration-guide.md

 !!! tip "You do not need a real vehicle to develop against"
     You are building a charger, so what you need on the bench is **a vehicle**.
-An ADVANTICS vehicle controller (ADM-CS-EVCC for CCS, ADM-CS-MEVC for MCS) running the **vehicle simulator** is exactly that: it requests power and follows the sequence as a car's BMS would, against a simulated battery.
+An ADVANTICS vehicle controller (ADM-CS-EVCC for CCS, ADM-CS-MEVC for MCS) running the [vehicle simulator](https://documentation.advantics.fr/adm-cs-mevc/vehicle-features/vehicle-simulation.html)** is exactly that: it requests power and follows the sequence as a car's BMS would, against a simulated battery.
     Simulated power is enough to validate the sequence, which is the part that takes the time.
-It is documented on those products' sites, under *Features → Vehicle simulator*.

     Its parameters exist to let you force the branches you would otherwise wait months to meet: a nearly full pack, a vehicle asking for more than you can deliver, slow contactors, a